Oriel College, Oxford: Island Site (O'Brien Quad)

 On the first floor of No. 6 King Edward Street is a portrait bust of former student and benefactor Cecil Rhodes.

 King Edward Street was created by the college between 1872 and 1873 when 109 and 110 High Street were demolished.
 The old shops on each side of the road were pulled down and rebuilt, and to preserve the continuity, the new shops were numbered 108 and 109–112.
 Named after the college's founder, the road was opened in 1873.
 On the wall of the first floor of No. 6, there is a large metal plaque with a portrait of Cecil Rhodes; underneath is the inscription:

 In this house, the Rt.
 Hon Cecil John Rhodes kept academical residence in the year 1881.
 This memorial is erected by Alfred Mosely in recognition of the great services rendered by Cecil Rhodes to his country.

 In the centre of the quad is the Harris Building, formerly Oriel court, a real tennis court where Charles I played tennis with his nephew Prince Rupert in December 1642 and King Edward VII had his first tennis lesson in 1859.
 The building was in use as a lecture hall by 1923, and after modernisation between 1991 and 1994, funded by Sir Philip and Lady Harris, contains accommodation, a seminar room and the college's main lecture theatre.
 The bronze plaque in the lobby commemorates his father, Captain Charles William Harris, after whom the building is named.
 The building was opened by John Major, then Prime Minister, on 10 August 1993.

 Rectory Road

 Rectory Road's Goldie Wing is one of the remaining buildings of a former convent.

 Bordered by the Cowley Road, this site was formerly Nazareth House, a residential care home convent – Goldie Wing and Larmenier House are its surviving buildings.
 Nazareth House itself was demolished to make room for two purpose-built halls of residence, James Mellon Hall and David Paterson House.
 The two new halls were opened by Queen Elizabeth II on 8 November 2000.

-As it is about ten minutes' walk from college and more peaceful than the middle of the city, it has become the principal choice of accommodation for Oriel's graduates and finalists.
+Due to its short walk from the college, it has become the principal choice of accommodation for Oriel's graduates and finalists.
 The site has its own common rooms, squash court, gymnasium and support staff.